-The post’s original publish date will not change, which means the post will not appear in your feed as a new post.
+The post’s original publish date will not change, which means the post will not appear in your RSS feed as a new post.
 However, Google and other search engines will see that it has been updated with new content.

 Viewing and Managing Scheduled Post Updates